PulijalaSaiRahul/Fake-News-Detection-System/README.md

-# GlobalEduHub: Empowering Students with Reliable Information
+# FactIT: Empowering Tech Users with Reliable Information

-Welcome to GlobalEduHub, an advanced solution developed to transform and fully mobilize the student experience at the University of South Florida System.
+Welcome to FactIT

 ## Problem Statement

-The University of South Florida System, serving nearly 48,000 students annually, faced the challenge of managing a growing number of applications.
-This hindered the delivery of new capabilities, prompting the need for a low-code, AI-driven platform.
-USF IT aimed to accelerate delivery while transforming the student experience.
+Design and develop a technological solution/software tool for Tracking & Tracing Fake News and its origin using official sources as the input filter.
+The solution should have a mechanism to mitigate the impact of the spread of Fake News by auto-populating the fake news spreaders’ inboxes with the official/authenticated news content.

 ## Project Features

 ### Intelligent Information Filtering

-GlobalEduHub allows students to filter information by day, time, and region, making educational content more accessible and relevant.
+FactIT allows users to filter information by day, time, and region, making educational content more accessible and relevant.

 ### Interactive Chatbot Guidance